CfABrigadePhiladelphia/Hungr/README.md

-# Firebase Login Demo for Android
+# HUNGR

-This is a demo application to demonstrate how to use Firebase's Login in your Android app.
+This is based on Firebase Login.

 ### Setup
 1. Sign up and create a new [Firebase](https://www.firebase.com)